Conflicts of InterestHuman Subjects Research

 • Whenever possible, the research role should be given priority over other roles, however if there is a legal need (such as funding source) to list a person as another type (e.g. Agency Temp), then that should be given priority.

-• As for the research roles, priority is as follows: Visiting Researcher > Facility Access Only > Collaborating Investigator > Non-Appointee.
+• As for the research roles, priority is as follows: Visiting Researcher > Facility Access Only > Collaborating Investigator.
 Work with your research administration contact if you are uncertain which subtype is most appropriate.

-My non-WashU research is currently a ‘Security Access Only’ subtype, why am I being asked to change them to another subtype?
+My non-WashU researcher is currently a ‘Security Access Only’ subtype, why am I being asked to change them to another subtype?

-The different subtypes help to establish how this person relates to WashU.
-Having individuals in the wrong subtype can result in an inaccurate understanding of what this person’s role at WashU entails and in some instances, result in the incorrect access to systems or resources being provided.
+The different subtypes help to establish how this person relates to WashU and whether we are willing to take responsibility for this person’s engagement in research at WashU.
+Having individuals in a vague subtype can result in an inaccurate understanding of what this person’s role at WashU entails and in some instances, result in the incorrect access to systems or resources being provided.

 I am adding a Facility Access Only/Collaborating Investigator who already has a @wustl.edu email address as an alum, can they use that email address?